MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

 > [!Note]
 > If automatic workload repository (AWR) feature is enabled at Oracle instance, then SKU recommender will use the DBA_HIST_ views to gather the performance metrics metadata.
 Otherwise, the recommender will use server configuration and other system views information for sizing the Azure SQL target.

-The code compatibility provides a summary of schema objects that can be converted to Azure target.
+The code compatibility (_PostgreSQL target only_) provides a summary of schema objects that can be converted to Azure target.
 The report provides the breakup of the objects that can be converted automatically, ready with conditions and those objects that need manual intervention or actions to resolve and convert them manually.

 :::image type="content" source="media/database-migration-assessment-for-oracle-extension/dmao-code-compatibility-pg.png" alt-text="code compatibility report":::